 COFC 1050 - Construction Print Reading Fundamentals (3)

-(Replaces CFC 105) Pre-requisites: None Co-requisites: None This course introduces the reading and interpretation of prints and architectural drawings for all of the construction trades.
+This course introduces the reading and interpretation of prints and architectural drawings for all of the construction trades.
 Topics include types of plans, scales, specifications, conventions, and schedules.

 COMP 1000 - Introduction to Computers (3)